smaht-dac/pipelines-docs/DOCS/ANALYSIS/Long-Read_RNA-seq_Kinnex/4_Classification_and_Filtering.md

 Arguments:

 - *-\-isoforms* enables generation of a filtered GFF file as additional output.
-Input isoform file must be preprocessed using Pigeon `prepare`.
+Input isoform file must be preprocessed in the prepare step.

 This command filters isoforms from the classification output.